Prison Officer Assault Compensation

 Other types of accidents involving prison officers

 The various scenarios which lead to the injuries above often include breaking up fights between inmates, controlling prison riots and restraining inmates.
-If the standard of training is low or the prison is not well maintained it may lead to other injuries such as:
+If the standard of training is low or the prison is not well maintained other injuries may occur such as:

 - Slips and trips resulting from slippery or poorly maintained flooring